Clippers v. Suns Player Prop Odds: Why Deandre Ayton’s Rebound in Game 5 Was Revoked

 Initially, statisticians awarded Ayton a rebound for the tip-in.
 But after the game, Craig was given the board instead.

 The replay shows that Craig may have extended his arm toward the ball first.
 But, using this angle alone is hardly irrefutable — especially enough to reverse the statisticians’ initial ruling.

-However, the NBA does utilize in-depth cameras and tracking algorithms produced by a company called Second Spectrum to log precise data on everything a player does in a given game.
+However, the NBA does utilize in-depth cameras and tracking algorithms produced by a company called Second Spectrum.
+It logs precise data on everything a player does in a given game.

 According to proprietary Second Spectrum data obtained by The Action Network, Craig touched the ball for 0.04 seconds on the play.
-Ayton did not, according to the tracking software.
+Ayton did not touch the ball at all, according to the tracking software.

 An NBA spokesperson told The Action Network that “Craig clearly tapped the ball toward the basket,” but did not elaborate as to what method the league used to definitively come to that conclusion.